 The Entegris executive compensation policies are designed so that: (i) total compensation is tied to individual performance, (ii) total compensation will vary with the Company's performance in achieving financial and other strategic objectives, and (iii) long-term incentive compensation is closely aligned with stockholders' interests.
-Further, the Entegris executive compensation policies provide that the proportion of variable compensation increases as an employee's level of responsibility increases so that compensation for senior executives is closely aligned with the Company's performance.
+Further, the Entegris executive compensation policies provide that the proportion of variable compensation increases as an employee's level of responsibility increases so that compensation for senior executives is aligned with the Company's performance.
 For these reasons, the Entegris executive compensation policies prioritize: pay-for-performance, competitive compensation and employee retention and alignment with stockholders' interests.
 The overall objectives of the executive compensation policies are to:

-- attract, retain, motivate and reward high-caliber executives; - foster teamwork and support the achievement of the Entegris' financial and strategic goals through performance based financial incentives; - promote the achievement of strategic objectives which lead to long-term growth in stockholder value; - encourage strong financial performance by establishing competitive goals for target performance and leveraging incentive programs through stock-based compensation; and - align the interests of executive officers with those of Entegris and its stockholders by making incentive compensation dependent upon Company performance.
+- attract, retain, motivate and reward high-caliber executives; - foster teamwork and support the achievement of Entegris' financial and strategic goals through performance based financial incentives; - promote the achievement of strategic objectives which lead to long-term growth in stockholder value; - encourage strong financial performance by establishing competitive goals for target performance and leveraging incentive programs through stock-based compensation; and - align the interests of executive officers with those of Entegris and its stockholders by making incentive compensation dependent upon Company performance.

-For 2010, the Management Development & Compensation Committee of the Board, which is comprised solely of independent non-employee directors, as described under "Corporate Governance" above (the "Committee"), retained the services of the independent compensation advisory firm Frederick W. Cook & Co., Inc. ("FW Cook") to assist with the review and evaluation of the Company's compensation policies and to suggest new or alternative compensation arrangements where appropriate.
+For 2011, the Management Development & Compensation Committee of the Board, which is comprised solely of independent non-employee directors, as described under "Corporate Governance" above (the "Committee"), retained the services of the independent compensation advisory firm Frederick W. Cook & Co., Inc. ("FW Cook") to assist with the review and evaluation of the Company's compensation policies and to suggest new or alternative compensation arrangements where appropriate.
 The use of an independent consultant provides additional assurance that our programs are reasonable and consistent with the Company's objectives.
-During 2009 FW Cook performed services only for the Committee under its direction.
-During 2010, in addition to the services FW Cook performed for the Committee under its direction, FW Cook consulted with the Company with respect to the provisions of the proposed 2010 Stock Plan approved by the stockholders on May 5, 2010 and performed an analysis to determine whether the terms of the proposed 2010 Stock Plan in the context of the Company's historical equity grants would meet the standards used by various shareholder advisory organizations and institutional shareholders to evaluate proposals to establish new equity plans.
-The aggregate fees paid by the Company to FW Cook for these services were less than \$15,000.
+During 2011 FW Cook performed services only for the Committee under its direction and performed no other services for Entegris.